 Many communities are plagued by administrative hurdles, regulatory barriers, and unnecessary costs, preventing folks from investing in renewable energy.
 Some utilities capitalize on the confusion to maintain monopoly control of the energy system, without fully embracing customer- and community-owned distributed energy resources.
 Climate change is already warming the Midwest faster than the rest of the U.S., so we cannot afford to waste time and limited funds on grid investments that don’t help us maximize clean energy.
 With local renewable resources and thoughtful energy policies, we can power the Midwest quickly, affordably, and equitably.

 Utilities have run the energy show for a long time, so some fear the thought of losing monopoly control of energy infrastructure.
 They have created obstacles for homeowners, communities, and third-party financing companies investing in homegrown solar installations.
-ELPC is fighting back to defend customer financing options that can help more people invest in solar.
+ELPC has been fighting back to defend customer financing options that can help more people invest in solar.
 We had a significant win in Wisconsin when the Public Service Commission agreed that a family of four in Stevens Point can use a financing method called “third-party ownership” to install rooftop solar panels.
 In third-party ownership, a third party – usually the solar installer – pays the up-front installation costs for a homeowner or business to install solar arrays to serve their personal energy needs.
 The customer then pays for the system over time, the same way they would finance a car or other home improvement.
 Third-party financing helps get more renewable power on the grid fast, reliably and safely.

 The Public Utility Regulatory Policies Act (PURPA) requires utilities to purchase energy from smaller facilities.
 Intended to spur innovation and competition, PURPA applies to all sorts of renewables, from a rooftop solar panel up to a mid-size solar farm.
 Over the years, states implemented additional policies to support clean energy and regulate compensation, like renewable portfolio standards and net metering, but PURPA has remained as a federal backstop.
 It applies to facilities that fall through the cracks of state policies, and it gives rights to renewable electricity generators to expect fair compensation.
 ELPC litigates across the Midwest, using PURPA to reduce barriers and bolster development in distributed renewable energy generation.